LinguaPhylo/LPhyBeastTest/README.md

 ### Setup lphybeast and create XMLs

-3. `rm install-pkgs.txt`, which contains the installation and lphybeast message.
+3. `rm install-pkgs.txt`, which contains the previous installation and lphybeast message.
+`rm xmls/* lphybeast/*`, which may contain previous results.

 4. `sbatch install-pkgs.sl`, which installs lphybeast, LPhyBeastExt and their dependencies, then call lphybeast to saves XMLs into the subfolder `xmls`.